matteopicciolini/JTracer/DOCUMENTATION.md

 # Guidelines for properly creating text file and generate photorealistic images

-A quick way is to take inspiration from the files in the examples directory.
+A quick way to learn how to write a text file describing a scene is to take inspiration from the files contained in the `Tutorial` folder.
 Getting familiar with them is quite straightforward, however, we provide a detailed description of the syntax used in JTracer.
 Please note that although spaces and endline characters are ignored, they can still improve the file's readability.
 Additionally, comments can be helpful: `# This is a comment in a scene.`

 Let's start with numerical types:
 - **Declaration of numerical variables:** `float newVariable(value)`, where the variable name must start with an alphanumeric character or underscore, and the value must be a number.